 Frequently Asked Questions

-It depends on your English level; on whether or not you have transfer credits; or can use the summer to catch up; or if, like many students, you choose to take a slower, less hectic route to graduation.
+It depends on your Communications/English level; on whether or not you have transfer credits; or can use the summer to catch up; or if, like many students, you choose to take a slower, less hectic route to graduation.
 Know that you may not get a refund, and furthermore, that you will need to pay for an extra course in the long run.
 Discuss your options with an English & Liberal Studies Coordinator before Day 5 of the term.

-Here are a few reasons why English courses are an essential part of your Seneca program: To improve your critical reading, general writing, business/technical writing, editing and presentation skills in English – in other words, the communication skills employers require!
+Here are a few reasons why Communications/English courses are an essential part of your Seneca program: To improve your critical reading, general writing, business/technical writing, editing and presentation skills in English – in other words, the communication skills employers require!

 How do I know if I am eligible to apply for a transfer credit?